jnbolsen/ezarr/README.md

 Comment out any services in the docker compose file you would like to ignore by placing # in front of the lines.

-From the directory you created in Step 1 (which should now contain your customized docker-compose.yml and .env files), run the following command to start Immich as a background service:
+From the directory you created (which should now contain your customized `docker-compose.yml` and `.env` files), run the following command to start your media stack as a background service:

 `sudo docker compose up -d`